- Search The Registry

 During the American Civil War, Cary helped recruit Black soldiers for the Union Army.
 In Washington, D.C., she established a school for Black children.
-She embarked on her second career, attending Howard University Law School, and became one of the first Black female lawyers in the United States when she graduated in 1870.
+She began her second career, attending Howard University Law School, and became one of the first Black female lawyers in the United States when she graduated in 1870.

 She fought alongside Susan B. Anthony and Elizabeth Cady Stanton for women's suffrage, testifying before the Judiciary Committee of the House of Representatives.
 As a lawyer, she worked for the right to vote and was one of the few women to receive the right to vote in federal elections.
-She organized the Colored Women's Progressive Franchise in 1880, which was dedicated to women's rights.
+She organized the Colored Women's Progressive Franchise in 1880, dedicated to women's rights.